Frequently Asked Questions:

 What is Craniosacral Therapy?

-(pronounced kra″ne-o-sa´kral) Craniosacral Therapy utilizes light touch to stimulate the parasympathetic nervous system (rest, relax, digest and heal), and unwind myofascial restrictions gently.
+(pronounced kra″ne-o-sa´kral) Craniosacral Therapy utilizes light touch to stimulate the parasympathetic nervous system (rest, relax, refuel and recover), and unwind myofascial restrictions gently.
 It can be very helpful for anxiety, stress and/or sleep disorders, and is perfect for when clients find deep tissue techniques to be overly direct.